ttu/ruuvitag-sensor/README.md

 data = RuuviTagSensor.get_data_for_sensors()
 ```

-##### Custom event handler for a specific log event
+##### A custom event handler for a specific log event

-If custom functionality is required when a specific evet happens, e.g. exit when specific sensor is blacklisted, logging event handlers can be utilized for this functionality.
+If custom functionality is required when a specific event happens, e.g. exit when a specific sensor is blacklisted, logging event handlers can be utilized for this functionality.

 ```py
 from logging import StreamHandler